We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Extensive information about the human genome is now available for use in genetic epidemiology studies.
 Once it is known which two versions of a potentially causative gene an individual possesses, looking for an association between variants in that gene and the disease of interest is fundamentally no different from an exploration of a disease-exposure association in traditional epidemiology.1

-Twin studies involve comparing both monozygotic (identical) twins and dizygotic or fraternal twins to estimate the relative contributions of genes and environment to specific traits.
-Monozygotic twins share the same genetic material whereas dizygotic twins have only 50% of their genes in common.
+Twin studies involve comparing both monozygotic (identical) twins and dizygotic (non-identical) twins to estimate the relative contributions of genes and the environment to specific traits.
+Monozygotic twins share the same genetic material whereas dizygotic twins, like other siblings, have only 50% of their genes in common.
 If identical twins are more likely to develop an outcome of interest than non-identical twins, it suggests that genes contribute to the outcome.

 Linkage analysis is often the first stage in the genetic investigation of a trait, since it can be used to identify broad genomic regions that might contain a disease gene, even in the absence of previous biologically driven hypotheses.